mattmc86/Text-Editor/README.md

 ## Description

 A Progressive Web Application that allows users to edit text which uses IndexedDB to create an Object Store.
 It is bundled with webpack and uses Service Workers that cache stored assets.
-The application can be used even when offline.
+The application can be used even when offline.The application be viewed here: https://pwa-text-editor-matt.herokuapp.com/

 ## Table of Contents